KDE/documentation-develop-kde-org/content/hig/components/navigation/toolbar.md

 -   Use a toolbar only if an item has few actions or few frequently used actions.
--   Embed a toolbar only in another control that is clearly visually seperated like a card or an inline message.
+-   Embed a toolbar only in another control that is clearly visually separated like a card or an inline message.

 ### Behavior